Some of this is due to Swift. What do you think?Read More

 Nice behind the scenes look at Swift and its creator, Chris Lattner.Read More

 The next Philly CocoaHeads meeting will be Thursday, July 10th from 6:30pm - 9pm at the Apple Store on 16th and Walnut.
 After meeting drinks will commence at Nodding Head Brewery located at 1516 Sansom Street.

 When you arrive at the Apple Store let one of the store employees know you are there for CocoaHeads and they will let you into the back where you can come up to the second floor briefing room space.
 If you are having any trouble feel free to call MikeZ’s cell (267-563-0616)

 For folks who drive in and need parking one lot recommend by the store is from Patriot Parking on Chancellor Street.

 - 360|iDev Contest Drawing

 - Next “Side Project Saturday” is Saturday, July 26th @ IndyHall

 In addition to being an open mic to demo new apps or code, Show and Tell also invites people to bring problems or design issues they are encountering in current projects for feedback.

 Some planned show and tell includes:

-The main CocoaHeads group meeting is the second Thursday of every month.
-We also usually have a hackday one Saturday a month.
+The main CocoaHeads presentation-style meeting is the second Thursday of every month.
+We also hold a Side Project Saturday event the last Saturday of the month.
 For more on our events see our Meetup page: